AI Coding Assistants Integration

 claude [project-dir]You should now be able to interact with Claude Code using our backend and selected model.

-You can choose any of our available models, e.g., devstral-2.
-However, not all models are guaranteed to work correctly with Claude Code, esp.
-DeepSeek-R1 currently does not work and returns error: Internal server error: can only concatenate str (not "dict") to str.
+You can choose any of our available models (e.g., qwen3-coder).
+However, not all models are guaranteed to work correctly with Claude Code.

 If Claude Code stops responding or terminates unexpectedly, the most common cause is that the model’s context size has been exceeded.
 To resolve this, switch to a different model with a larger context window or reduce the amount of text being processed at once.